Sunderland, Massachusetts: Housing and development

 The town makes use of an agricultural preservation restriction program.
 The development rights to farmland are bought up for 80% of the assessed value of the land.
 This allows farming to continue on the land but prevents residential and commercial development of the land.
 Such actions have resulted in negative economic consequences, and this is something that economists are becoming increasingly concerned about.
 According to the Office of Federal Housing Enterprise Oversight, between 1980 and 2003, the nation's largest overall percentage increase in housing prices occurred in Massachusetts.
 The cost of rental housing has grown similarly.
 A study by the National Low Income Housing Coalition rated Massachusetts as being the least affordable state in which to rent an apartment in 2003.

 The town, however, has a significant number of rental housing units that are home to many students from the neighboring colleges.
 These rental units are affordable to low and moderate income residents, but are not qualified as "affordable" under Chapter 40B, the state's stringent affordable housing law which requires deed restrictions to assure affordability in perpetuity.
 Sunderland has more rental units per capita than nearly every other municipality in the Commonwealth of Massachusetts.

 Recreation

 According to the 2007 Annual Report, upwards of 40 programs and events were made available to the residents of Sunderland through the support of the Recreation Department.
 Events and programs include craft lessons, UMass ice hockey and football events, adult and youth sports, an annual Easter Egg Hunt, hikes, dance lessons, and many other activities in Sunderland and the surrounding areas.
 The town holds annual fall festivals in mid-October and a Memorial Day parade and ceremony.

-The Mount Toby state reservation is on the northern edge of Sunderland, hosting a large trail network that is open to hiking, mountain biking, skiing, snowmobiling, and hunting.
+The Mount Toby state reservation is on the northern edge of Sunderland, hosting a large trail network that is open to hiking, jogging, mountain biking, skiing, snowmobiling, and hunting.
 The Sunderland Boat Ramp on the Connecticut River allows for swimming, fishing, and boating.